LedgerHQ/wallet-connect-live-app/README.md

 Use of [Zustand](https://github.com/pmndrs/zustand) and `persist` middleware to have a persistent store via the `localStorage`

+Each store is independent of the other

+## Architecture

+- Hooks 🎣 (All useful and usable logics everywhere)
+- Store 🛒 (All stored data (persistent or not) useful to the functioning of the app)
+- Pages 📝 (All main pages)
+- Components 💄 (All components (screen parts, reusable components) useful for development)
+- Data 📈 (All data types for each supported string.
+Also contains examples of payloads)

 ## Getting Started

 First, you should install dependencies